-In 2014, the Minnesota Legislature adopted Minn.
-Stat. §216B.1691, subd.
-2f establishing a Solar Energy Standard (SES) requiring public utilities to obtain at least 1.5 percent of their total Minnesota retail sales from solar energy by the end of 2020, with at least 10 percent of the 1.5 percent from solar facilities with a nameplate capacity of 20 kilowatts or less.
+In 2014, the Minnesota Legislature adopted Minnesota Statute section 216B.1691, subd.
+2f, establishing a Solar Energy Standard (SES) requiring public utilities to obtain at least 1.5 percent of their total Minnesota retail sales from solar energy by the end of 2020, with at least 10 percent of the 1.5 percent from solar facilities with a nameplate capacity of 20 kilowatts or less.
 The statute establishes a goal of obtaining ten percent of Minnesota retail sales from solar energy by 2030.

-Four of the sixteen companies subject to the RES are also subject to the SES: Interstate Power & Light, Minnesota Power, Ottertail Power Company, and Xcel Energy.
+Three of the fifteen companies subject to the RES are also subject to the SES: Minnesota Power, Ottertail Power Company, and Xcel Energy.
 In addition to excluding cooperative and municipal utilities from the SES requirements, the SES statute excludes retail sales to customers that are iron mining extraction and processing facilities, or paper mills, wood products manufacturers, sawmills, or oriented strand board manufacturers from the calculation of 1.5 percent of retail sales.

-Utilities subject to the SES submitted an initial report on their progress towards meeting the solar requirement on July 1, 2014.
+Utilities subject to the SES submitted an initial report on their progress towards meeting the solar requirement by June 1, 2016.
 At the time their initial SES reports were filed in June, the utilities subject to the SES requirement estimated a need to add approximately 368 MW in solar capacity to meet the 2020 SES requirement.
+As noted below, a substantial quantity will come on-line in 2016.